 These are automatically met if a student transfers with an AA or AS degree from a NJ county college.
-For other students, including those who hold AAS degrees or those who transfer before attaining an AA, AS and AAS in Technical Studies degree as part of NJPlace, the requirements can be met via a combination of courses taken at a county college and at Rutgers–New Brunswick.
+For other students, including those who hold AAS degrees or those who transfer before attaining an AA, AS and AAS in Technical Studies degree as part of NJPlace, the requirements can be met via a combination of courses taken at a county college and at Rutgers-New Brunswick.

 In general, any of the classes designated by the School of Arts and Sciences-New Brunswick within a given category are acceptable, as are any of the classes that articulate into a category according to NJ Transfer.

-- Writing and communication.
+- Writing and Communication.
 Expository writing plus a second class that is writing intensive for a total of 6 credits.
 The following classes within the major can be used to meet the second class requirement (AKA Double-Dipper): 575:201, 202, or 362.

 - Quantitative reasoning.
-3 credits in college-level mathematics or in a course utilizing applied quantitative reasoning plus the 3 credit class in research methods/statistics (for a total of 6 credits).
+3 credits in college-level mathematics or in a course utilizing applied quantitative reasoning plus the 3-credit class in research methods/statistics (for a total of 6 credits).
 Classes in accounting, finance, or other quantitative business areas are considered to use applied quantitative reasoning.
 Double Dipper: Finance for Personal & Professional Success (37:575:250).

 - Science or Technology.
 6 credits.
 Courses from natural science departments or from other departments that are primarily science-based as well as computer and technology-based for a total of at least 6 credits.

 - Arts and Humanities.
 3 credits.
 Any course from an Art, Music, English, Foreign Language, Classics, Religion, or other Humanities department; courses from area studies programs or interdisciplinary departments may be counted on a case-by-case basis.

 Students applying to the off-campus Rutgers programs are encouraged to review websites operated in partnership with: